giorgiodema/tfdwt/Readme.md

 NB: to build keras model with some of these layers the batch size must be specified in the input layer

+## get_wavelet_families
+Return a list with the names of the available wavelet families

 ## Class DWT
 Compute The Discrete Wavelet Transform for univariate signals, (for signals with multiple features see MultivariateDWT)